 The Cayman Islands Monetary Authority (“CIMA”) supervises and regulates a wide range of financial services, including banking, insurance and investment management.

-The regulation of open-end investment funds established under Cayman Islands law, or which are administered or managed in the Cayman Islands, is governed by the provisions of the Mutual Funds Law, as amended from time to time (the “MFL”).The MFL defines a mutual fund as company, trust or partnership, incorporated or established in the Cayman Islands, or if outside the Cayman Islands, managed from the Cayman Islands, which issues equity interest redeemable at the option of the investor, the purpose of which is the pooling of investors’ funds with the aim of spreading investment risk and enabling investors to receive profits or gains from investments.
-Therefore, closed-ended investment vehicles, whose equity interests are not redeemable at the option of the investor, fall outside the definition of a mutual fund and, accordingly, are not regulated under the MFL in any way.
-The MFL only applies to open-ended investment vehicles.
+The regulation of open-end investment funds established under Cayman Islands law, or which are administered or managed in the Cayman Islands, is governed by the provisions of the Mutual Funds Law, as amended from time to time (the “MFL”).The MFL defines a mutual fund as a company, trust or partnership, incorporated or established in the Cayman Islands, or if outside the Cayman Islands, managed from the Cayman Islands, which issues equity interests redeemable at the option of the investor, the purpose of which is the pooling of investors’ funds with the aim of spreading investment risk and enabling investors to receive profits or gains from investments.
+Therefore, closed-end investment funds, whose equity interests are not redeemable at the option of the investor, fall outside the definition of a mutual fund (considering these are regulated separately, as stated below).
+CIMA is charged with the supervision and regulation of mutual funds and mutual fund administrators.

-All Cayman mutual funds, whether regulated or not, are subject to applicable anti-money laundering laws and regulations in the Cayman Islands.
+All Cayman investment funds are subject to applicable anti-money laundering laws and regulations in the Cayman Islands.
 As such, they need to appoint named individuals as Anti-Money Laundering Compliance Officer (“AMLCO”), Money Laundering Reporting Officer (“MLRO”) and Deputy Money Laundering Reporting Officer (“DMLRO”).
 The AMLCO can also be either the MLRO or the DMLRO (but the MLRO and DMLRO must be separate individuals).
 Each fund must have appropriate policies and procedures in place in line with the aforementioned laws and regulations.
 These policies must be proportionate with the business of the fund, and must refer to, among others, investor due diligence measures, transaction monitoring, record and log keeping, employee screening and trainings.
 The AMLCO has general oversight of the fund’s compliance function.
 The MLRO and DMLRO are responsible, inter alia, for assessing suspicious activity in relation to money laundering and reporting such suspicious activity to the Cayman Islands Financial Reporting Authority.

 Categories of regulated funds